hbisneto/LightBridge/README.md

 ## Mac

-Use LightBridge to path directories on Mac.
+Use LightBridge to path directories on Mac

 ## Mac Directories